-Cucumber Mint Bath Soak
+Cucumber Bath Soak

 Fresh cucumbers and mint leaves combine with Epsom salt to create this lightly scented and refreshing bath soak made from locally sourced ingredients.